olivernewth/personal2/_posts/2023-12-29-embracing-illuminescence.md

 ---
-title:  "Embracing the Luminescence: The Convergence of AI and Lighting"
+title:  "Embracing Luminescence: The Convergence of AI and Lighting"
 date:   2023-12-29 04:41:07 -0800
 categories: ai lighting
 ---